Back in 2009 I did quite a lot of running and followed a pretty strict diet.

 Mountain climbers lose enormous amounts of weight while scaling the tallest peaks in the world because their body needs far more energy simply to exist.
 Extreme temperatures can have a drastic effect on how calories are expended by the body (and thus, how much fat is stored).

-While these examples aren’t directly relatable to the main argument of this article (that protein, fat and carbohydrates are all treated very differently by the body), they serve to highlight that the calories in, calories out theory is hopelessly flawed.
+While these examples aren’t directly relatable to the main argument of this article (that protein, fat, and carbohydrates are all treated very differently by the body), they serve to highlight that calorie counting has its flaws.
 While you can lose weight by simply adopting a calorific deficit, there are far easier (and more enjoyable) ways to lose weight.

 What This Means for Being Healthy Enough